ImanRostam/SciFiUI/README.md

 For this OOP assignment I had to create a Sci-Fi User Interface.
 For my assignment I based it on the idea of spaceships, aliens and space in general.
 The UI allows the user to kill aliens and shoot down asteroids.
 Turn off the lights to experience and admire the stars and asteroids from inside The Grand 3000.

 # Instructions
-Once the program runs, users will be greeted with the view of the blinking stars and moving asteroids as if they are inside the spaceship, The Grand 3000.
+Once the program runs, users will be greeted with the view of the blinking stars and moving asteroids as if they are inside the spaceship, *The Grand 3000*.
 Audio files, ComputerSound.mp3 and SpaceShip.mp3, will be playing in the background.

 The red, blue, purple and white spinning scope will follow the location of the mouseX and mouseY.